 In addition to the Sunday breakfast, the Club owns and maintains the only Victorian-era home in town that is open to the public.
 It belonged to Dr. Snapp, an early doctor, and is now a museum showcasing early medical practices in the late 19th & early 20th Centuries.
 The Dr. Snapp House is one of the stops on the “time traveling train” and serves as one of the Historical Treasure Hunt checkpoints.

 ● The BMD Historical Treasure Hunt, sponsored by the Cottage Grove Economic and Business Improvement District (EBID), returns for its second year on Friday and Saturday.
 This "time-traveling train" transports our historical treasure hunters seeking cold hard cash prizes to follow a treasure map that leads them to three local museums, historical attractions, and to businesses in our Historic Downtown District.

 ● Antique Engine Display showcases early gasoline/kerosene/fuel oil powered stationary engines that ran home appliances such as a washing machine, powered electric generators, belt driven mills and workshops.

 ● Living History Demonstrators that includes blacksmithing, fur trapping, etc.

 ● Living History Talks between Main Stage performances (check festival schedule)

-Go to the Event Schedule for Dates and Times on our Heritage Stage.
+Go to the Event Schedule for Dates and Times of these Living History experiences

-*A BIG thanks to the Fort Umpqua Project in Elkton, the Fort Umpqua Muzzleloaders, the Bohemia Mine Owners Association, the Cottage Grove Historical Society, the Cottage Grove Genealogical Society, the Bohemia Gold Mining Museum, the Oregon Rail Heritage Foundation, Dallas & PJ McCord, and Steve La Riccia of Steamworks the for providing this year's living history experiences.
+*A BIG thanks to the Fort Umpqua Project in Elkton, the Fort Umpqua Muzzleloaders, the Bohemia Mine Owners Association, the Cottage Grove Historical Society, the Cottage Grove Genealogical Society, the Bohemia Gold Mining Museum, the Cottage Grove Historical Museum, Roger Rue (antique engines), and the Prospectors & Golddiggers for providing this year's living history experiences.